-Appointment: Typically librarians are hired on a probationary appointment as a Librarian I. A successful candidate will have been evaluated by at least three levels of the University including appropriate Library Assessment Committee, The Director of Libraries or Dean of Law, and the Vice-President (Academic) or the Vice-President (Saint John).
-Candidates are normally expected to have completed an MLS degree.
+Appointment: Typically Instructors are hired on a six (6) year probationary appointment.
+A successful candidate will have been evaluated by at least four (4) levels of the University including the Department and Chair, if applicable, the Faculty, the Dean, and the appropriate Vice-President(s).
+[25A.01 and 25B.01].

-Probationary Period: The probationary period normally lasts two years.
-During this period the librarian submits annual written self assessments which are discussed with the appropriate Department Head or Director.
+Probationary Period: The probationary period normally lasts six (6) years.
+During this period the Instructor submits annual written self-assessments which are discussed with the Chair or Dean [23B.02].